Skip to Main Content

 To understand why environmental justice matters, one need only remember that the movement fighting environmental racism is the result of what happens when people fear that their lives and health are being disproportionately put at risk because of the color of their skin or the sound of their accent.¹

-This is a topic-guide for environmental justice and environmental racism and related topics (such as ecofeminism).
-Inside it you will find brief topic introductions, case studies, helpful videos, suggested readings, and links to Iowa State University Library resources.
+Inside it you will find brief topic introductions, case studies, helpful videos, suggested readings, and links to relevant Iowa State University Library resources.

 ¹ Paul Mohai, David Pellow, J. Timmons Roberts (2009).
 Environmental Justice.
 Annual Review of Environment and Resources.
 34:1, 405-430 https://doi.org/10.1146/annurev-environ-082508-094348